-At one time or another, many small business owners, including sole traders and limited company directors will investigate can I change accountants.
-When you are the owner of a contractor limited company, you may feel the time has come for you to switch contractor accountants.
-As a result, you and is now the right time to look at how to choose a new accountant for your business?
-Indeed, it may be the case that you have been with your existing accountant for quite a while as a UK contractor.
-The relationship was good in the early years however lately they are not being as attentive as they should be.
+At one time or another, many small business owners including sole traders and limited company directors, will look into how can I change accountants.
+When you’re the owner of a contractor limited company, you may also feel the time has come for you to switch contractor accountants.
+As a result, you may ask is now the right time to look at how to choose a new accountant for your business?
+Indeed, it may be the case that you’ve been with your existing accountancy firm for quite a while as a UK contractor.
+The relationship was good in the early years, but lately they are not being as attentive as they should be.
 As a result, you are now looking into switching my contractor accountant.
 Therefore, what should you do when you are considering how do I change accountants.

-In this guide we will look into can I change my accountant and how to switch your contractor accountant.
+In this guide, we’ll look into can I change my accountant and how to switch your contractor accountant.
 We’ll also consider the best procedure for changing accountants and what expect when you switch contractor accountant.
-When we investigate how to change accountants, you will look for one who is:
+Therefore, when we research how to change accountants (UK), you will look for one who is:

-Therefore, what is the best process to follow when you investigate switching contractor accountants?
+Therefore, what is the best process to follow when you look at switching contractor accountants?
 Also, how do we find the best contractor accountants in the UK?

-How to start your search for a new accountant
+How to start your search for a new contractor accountancy firm

-Throughout your contracting career, you may have several small business accountants.
-Eventually, after you switch contractor accountant a few times, you may find the one that makes you happy.
+Throughout your contracting career, you may have a few small business accountants.
+What’s more, after you switch contractor accountant a few times, you may find the one that makes you happy.
 Let’s now take the time to look into how to switch accountant.

 Where to start when switching accountants as a contractor

-As part of looking after you, the new accountant should send a letter of engagement.
-This letter will set out what you can expect as part of the service that you are undertaking in the future.
-What’s more, you should have peace of mind that your new business accountant will take care of all of your tax affairs and advise you accordingly.
+As part of looking after you in future, your new accountancy firm should send a letter of engagement.
+This letter will set out what you can expect as part of the service that you will undertake in the future.
+What’s more, you should have peace of mind that your newly chosen limited company accountant will take care of all of your tax affairs and advise you accordingly.

 The choices available when you switch accountants